 Despite a robust legal framework around them, many people in rural India, women in particular, continue to live their lives without full realisation of the fundamental human rights afforded to them.
 The aim of this project is to increase knowledge and autonomy around vital issues related to human rights utilising visual storytelling and comics in guided discussions.

-This female-led project brings together lawyers, researchers, artists, grassroots practitioners, and those closely impacted by human rights issues in rural India.
-Together we are co-creating a set of arts-based digital learning tools to be used by Barefoot’s Solar Mamas in workshop settings.
+This female-led project brings together lawyers, researchers, artists, grassroots practitioners, designers and those closely impacted by human rights issues in rural India.
+Together, we co-produced a set of arts-based digital learning tools to be used in Barefoot Enriche’s workshops on human rights.

 Kindly funded by Hogan Lovells.